goshippo/about-us/README.md

 ## Our Culture

-Defined as `The system in which the team executes, makes decisions and behaves as a collective group` (sorry it's not about our free lunches, great benefits and awesome office :wink:)
+`The system in which the team executes, makes decisions and behaves as a collective group` (sorry it's not about our free lunches, great benefits and awesome office :wink:)

-First we need to define a common language so we all know what we're talking about.
+First we need to define a common language so we all know what we're talking about:

-To build `long term company success`, teams should be in the `learning zone` and exemplify our core values by `adopting core behaviours` and `measuring what matters`.
+>To achieve __long term company success__, teams should be in the __learning zone__ and exemplify our core values by __adopting core behaviours__ and making decisions by __measuring what matters__.

 ---